Author

 7 minutes

-Shaping the Future
+Article: Shaping the Future

 From July 8 to 11, 2025, Geneva will host the AI for Good Global Summit, a major international event organized by the International Telecommunication Union (ITU) and co-convened with the Government of Switzerland.
 Taking place at Palexpo, the city’s largest exhibition and conference centre, the summit is recognized as the United Nations’ primary platform for collaboration on artificial intelligence (AI).